danielsaidi/VandelayQr/README.md

 ## About

-VandelayQR adds QR code support to [Vandelay](vandelay).
+VandelayQr adds QR code support to [Vandelay](vandelay).
 It includes a QR code importer that can import strings and data by scanning QR codes.
 It also has a class that can create QR code images from URLs.